mubarakshow/kind-avocado/src/pages/blog/knowlaser.md

 Lasers may operate in a continuous wave mode or in a pulsed mode.
 In the latter situation, the energy that results is stored or halted and suddenly released in a controlled sequence.

 When laser beams are focused onto tiny spots, they can be put to vast array of applications or uses - medical, printing, communication, military, ***cutting and engraving***, and so forth.

+*Image credit:* National Ignition Facility, CA, USA

 \#knowlaser